 Scott Mann is the Member of Parliament for North Cornwall, having been first elected in May 2015 and then re-elected in June 2017.

 In May 2015, Scott was elected as the Member of Parliament for North Cornwall with 21,689 votes, giving him a 45% share of the vote and a majority of 6,621.
 After a snap General Election took place in June 2017, Scott was re-elected with 23,835 votes, giving him a 50.7% share of the vote and a majority of 7,200.
-Upon his return to Parliament, Scott was appointed as a Parliamentary Private Secretary (PPS) to government ministers in the Department for Transport, and in January 2018, he became PPS to Her Majesty's Treasury - a role he held until his resignation in July 2018.
+Upon returning to Parliament, Scott was appointed as a Parliamentary Private Secretary (PPS) to the Department for Transport, and in January 2018, he became PPS to Her Majesty's Treasury - a role he held until his resignation in July 2018.